 4-72 is the public postal service.
 It has offices scattered around the city, and these are often in quite obscure places.

-You can check on the 4-72 website to find the 4-72 post office nearest to you in any part of Colombia. (note that you can change the language of the website in the top right hand corner).
+You can check on the 4-72 website to find the 4-72 post office nearest to you in any part of Colombia.
+You can change the language of the website in the top right-hand corner.

 I went to a branch near the Museo del Oro in the centro area of Bogotá.
 If you walk to carrera 8 and walk down it until it crosses with calle 12*.
 The post office is diagonally opposite a big building called Murillo Toro which has steps outside it – it just looks like a shop, but in the window somewhere it says “4-72”.

 If you are sending a letter, you need to write your name and address in the top left hand corner of the envelope, and the recipient’s address more or less in the middle (leaving plenty of space for stamps in the right-hand corner).
-There are various options but the best service to use if you want your letter to arrive as soon as possible (or to arrive, full-stop!) is the Correo Certificado which allows you to track your letter if it doesn’t arrive.
+There are various options but the best service to use if you want your letter to arrive as soon as possible (or to arrive all!) is the Correo Certificado which allows you to track your letter if it doesn’t arrive.
 They say it takes 10-12 working days for post to arrive in the US or Europe from Colombia.
-A letter weighing less than 20g costs approx. 9000 pesos to send (£3/$4.50) so if you’re a tourist passing through Colombia, you might want to send post-cards once you arrive home!
+At the time of writing, a letter weighing less than 20g cost approx. 9000 pesos to send (£3/$4.50).
+So if you’re a tourist passing through Colombia, you might want to send post-cards once you arrive home!
 There is a Correo Normal which is cheaper, costing $2600 to the US, and $3600 pesos to most countries in Europe, so you may want to choose this option for postcards.